What Does California Sober Mean: Building a Sustainable Sober Lifestyle

 How California Sober Differs from Traditional Sobriety

-• Complete Sobriety: No use of alcohol or drugs at all.
+• Complete Sobriety: No use of alcohol or drugs, including cannabis.

-• California Sober: No hard drugs or alcohol, but cannabis is allowed.
+• California Sober: Alcohol and hard drugs are avoided, cannabis use is permitted.

-• Semi Sobriety: Occasional use of alcohol or non-addictive substances with mindful intent.
+• Semi Sobriety: Limited, intentional use of certain substances with strict boundaries.

-• Sober Curious: A lifestyle where individuals choose to reduce or avoid substances without committing to permanent abstinence.
+• Sober Curious: Reducing or pausing substance use without committing to abstinence.

 Struggle With Addiction?
 Explore personalized support for wherever you are in recovery.